COLA-Laboratory/cola_www_src/content/_index.md

 {{< tabs "uniqueid" >}}

+{{< tab "Sep" >}}

+* It is honored to join [Alan Turing Institute](https://www.turing.ac.uk/) as a Alan Turing Fellow.
+I am looking forward new exciting opportunities in this UK's national institute for data science and artificial intelligence. <i class='fa fa-calendar' style='font-size:19px'></i> Sep 3

+* Collaborating with some colleagues, we have established a new theme focused on Trustworthy AI in [Institute of Data Science and Artificial Intelligence](https://www.exeter.ac.uk/idsai/) at Exeter.
+We are exciting to promote many follow-up activates associated with this theme in due course. <i class='fa fa-calendar' style='font-size:19px'></i> Sep 1

+* After four days intensive talks from our prestigious speakers, we are pleased to announce that our first [IEEE CIS Summer School on Data-Driven Artificial/Computational Intelligence](https://sites.google.com/view/ss-ddaci/home) is successfully finished.
+Related materials will be released in due course after the permission from our speakers and IEEE. <i class='fa fa-calendar' style='font-size:19px'></i> Sep 1

+{{< /tab >}}

 {{< tab "Aug" >}}

 * Our paper "Neural Architecture Search for Portrait Parsing" is accepted to IEEE Trans.
 Neural Networks and Learning Systems.
 Congratulations to our fantastic collaborators! <i class='fa fa-calendar' style='font-size:19px'></i> Aug 11